-“One of the biggest benefits of working with Accounting For Good is having an arm’s length relationship.
+“One of the biggest benefits of working with True Accounting is having an arm’s length relationship.
 They can question what we do, but they aren’t intimately involved in the business on a day to day basis.
 I think that really contributes to the overall governance of Two Good… especially of the foundation.” – Kyle Westgarth, General Manager, Two Good Co.

 Two Good Co. is a social enterprise that focuses on providing employment opportunities to vulnerable women.
 The organisation oversees two separate businesses – Good Food, working in catering and events and Good Things, a toiletries and lifestyle business.

 We spoke with Two Good’s General Manager, Kyle Westgarth, about the ups and downs they’ve faced over the last two years and how they navigated the challenges.
 Plus, Kyle also gives us some insight into their relationship with True Accounting.